Condominium Development, Financing and Conversion

-- Holland & Knight has extensive experience counseling clients in condominium development, conversions, acquisitions, restructurings, terminations, sales, syndications, sale-leasebacks, registrations, permitting, tax matters, marketing, due diligence and financing, and in establishing effective operational structures.
+- Holland & Knight has extensive experience counseling clients in matters involving fee and leasehold condominiums, cooperatives, homeowner and property owner associations (residential, commercial, hospitality and mixed use), including formation, development, conversions, acquisitions, restructurings, terminations, sales, sale-leasebacks, registrations, permitting, tax matters, marketing, due diligence and financing, as well as in establishing effective operational structures.

-- Our Condominium Development and Conversion Team's suite of services includes structuring transactions, handling federal and state registrations, litigating cases brought by individual unit purchasers and tenants, guarding against potential liabilities, terminating condominium regimes, and advising management and marketing companies.
+- Our Condominium Development, Financing and Conversion Team's suite of services includes structuring transactions, handling federal and state registrations, litigating cases brought by or against developers, sponsors, declarants, individual unit purchasers and tenants, guarding against potential liabilities, terminating condominium and cooperative regimes, and advising management and marketing companies.

-- We advise developers on mixed-use projects that involve multiple parties, intricate ownership schemes and diverse municipal, state and federal land use issues; counsel landlords on the most effective ways of dealing with tenants during conversions of rental properties to condominiums; and advise owners of commercial properties on converting them to residential use.
+- We advise developers on mixed-use projects that involve multiple parties, intricate ownership schemes and diverse municipal, state and federal income and property tax issues, land use issues; counsel landlords on the most effective ways of dealing with tenants during conversions of rental properties to condominiums; and advise owners of commercial properties on converting them to residential use, and residents of subsidized projects into acquiring or privatizing them.

-Our clients include developers, owners, management companies, equity investors, sponsors of condominium conversions, REITs, mezzanine lenders, loan participants, loan servicers, receivers and asset managers across the United States.
+Our clients include developers, owners, boards, management companies, equity investors, sponsors of condominium conversions, real estate investment trusts (REITs), mezzanine lenders, loan participants, loan servicers, receivers and asset managers across the United States.

 Condominium and Co-Op Purchases, Sales, Conversions and Privatizations